DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 activity related to the practice of the number of hours approved by the

-programs, online programs, and journal renewal period.
+online programs, and journal articles period.

-articles with a self-study component or
+with a self-study component or other

-other self-study programs approved or
+self-study programs approved or

 offered by any of the following